 In a broader context, as Massachusetts prepares for the holiday travel season, the average gas price there stands at $2.97 per gallon as of December 9, 2024.
 This price reflects a national trend of declining gas prices, with the U.S. average recently dropping to $3.175 per gallon, the lowest in over three years.
 The decrease in prices is attributed to rising gasoline inventories and seasonal changes in demand, encouraging nearly 80 million Americans to travel by car this Thanksgiving.

-While New Jersey's tax increase may complicate the financial landscape for drivers, the overall trend of lower gas prices in states like Massachusetts and Minnesota—where prices have fallen to $2.87 per gallon—could provide some relief for travelers this holiday season.
-However, the potential for new regulations in Massachusetts regarding gasoline sales could alter the landscape for fuel availability and pricing heading into 2025.
-As discussions continue around gas pricing and regulation, the impact on consumer behavior and travel plans remains to be seen.
+While New Jersey's tax increase may complicate the financial landscape for drivers, the overall trend of lower gas prices in states like Massachusetts—where prices have fallen to $2.87 per gallon—could provide some relief for travelers this holiday season.
+As discussions continue around gas pricing and regulation, the impact on consumer behavior and travel plans remains to be seen, especially with the evolving economic landscape heading into 2025.
+The forecast assumes prices will remain above $2 throughout 2025, with a low of $2.81 expected in December 2025.
+The U.S. is currently the largest oil producer, but increased supply could lead to a glut, impacting prices negatively.